 Submission and deadline

 Proposals for individual papers, panels, and posters can be submitted to one of ECREA Sections, Temporary Working Groups and Networks through the ECREA 2018 submission platform until 28 February 2018.
 (Important update: Deadline is extended until 2 March 2018).
 Submission opens on 11 December 2017.

 Abstracts should be written in English and contain a clear outline of the argument, theoretical framework, and, where applicable, methodology and results.
 The maximum length of individual abstracts is 500 words.
 Panel proposals, which should consist of five individual contributions, combine a panel rationale with five panel paper abstracts, each of which shall be no more than 500 words.

 Please note that participants can be nominated as the first (presenting) author in one accepted submission only.
 If more than one contribution with the same first (presenting) author is accepted, the participant stated as the first (presenting) author will be asked to decide which paper he/she wants to present.
 There is no restriction on the number of presentations where a conference participant is listed as co-author and participants can still act as chair or respondent of a panel.

-All proposals must be submitted through the conference website until 28 February 2018.
+All proposals must be submitted through the conference website until 28 February 2018 (Important update: Deadline is extended until 2 March 2018).
 Early submission is strongly encouraged.
 Please note that this submission deadline will not be extended.

 Abstracts will be published in a PDF Abstract Book.
 Full papers (optional) will be published via the conference submission system and available to registered attendants after logging into the system.